kernelcrash/dragon-rom-and-floppy-emulator/README.md

 EXTI4 interrupt handler is executed  just after the leading edge of E exactly when you would like it to start executing.
-If you use the +ve edge of E to trigger the EXTI interrupt it will take 100ns or so before the first line is executed so you always waste 100ns of the E high time( a bit of 500ns).
+If you use the +ve edge of E to trigger the EXTI interrupt it will take 100ns or so before the first line is executed so you always waste 100ns of the E high time( a bit over 500ns).
 On the Dragon the loss of the 100ns does not really affect things, but this was done as an experiment to work out ways of bringing the interrupt handler forward.